r-Techsupport/rTS_Wiki/docs/guides/making-a-system-dossier.md

 Most of this information can be useful, it is recommended that you take a screenshot of the window that pops up.

 ### Crystal disk info
-Crystal disk info (CDI) is a tool for obtaining the smart status of all attached drives.
+Crystal disk info (CDI) is a tool for obtaining the SMART status of all attached drives.

 You can download it [here](https://osdn.net/projects/crystaldiskinfo/downloads/73319/CrystalDiskInfo8_7_0.exe).